Are you looking for a guide on Japanese blood type theory? Well, here it is!

-Since A and B are strikingly opposite, a combination of the two produces a mysterious, yet amusing combination.
+Since A and B are incredibly opposite, a combination of the two brings out a mysterious, yet amusing combo.
 Some call them odd, some call them cool and eccentric, it’s up to you to decide after your interaction.

 They’ll understand all your quirks and you’ll never have a misunderstanding.
 Such a happening is rare, and so are people with blood type AB in Japan.

-Since ABs are so level headed and sorted, they make excellent diplomats and caregivers.
-Being a teacher or a lawyer is a great career path for them.
+Since ABs are so levelled up and sorted, they make excellent diplomats and caregivers.
+They can do a great job if they’re teachers or lawyers.

 According to Japanese blood type theory, this is quite a rare type and only 10 percent of population have this blood type.